-Given the rising number, magnitude and harshness of tax disputes between firms and tax authorities, firms increasingly use controversy expertise as a remedy.
-This study investigates how two types of tax controversy expertise affect the resolution of tax disputes and compliance incentives.
-We distinguish between technological expertise provided by the firm’s Tax Risk Management System (TRMS) and human expertise of internal tax controversy managers or external experts.
-Using a game-theoretic model, we derive equilibrium strategies for a tax manager’s compliance effort, a controversy manager’s dispute resolution effort and a tax authority’s litigation decision.
-Absent of a controversy manager, we find that improving a firm’s TRMS quality unambiguously decreases the litigation probability.
-However, in the presence of a controversy manager, we surprisingly find that improving the TRMS quality crowds out compliance efforts and thereby can increase the litigation probability.
-Overall, we identify conditions under which additional human expertise and higher levels of technological expertise are detrimental to dispute resolution.
+Given the rising number, magnitude, and harshness of tax disputes between firms and tax authorities, firms increasingly call on tax technology and controversy expertise to try to resolve these disputes.
+This study investigates how tax technology embedded in the firm’s Tax Risk Management System (TRMS) and the expertise of tax controversy managers affect dispute outcomes and compliance incentives.
+Using a game-theoretic model, we derive equilibrium strategies for a tax manager’s compliance effort, a controversy manager’s dispute resolution effort, and a tax authority’s litigation decision.
+Absent a controversy manager, we find that improving a firm’s TRMS quality unambiguously decreases the litigation probability.
+However, in the presence of a controversy manager, we surprisingly find that improving TRMS quality crowds out compliance efforts and can increase litigation probability.
+Overall, we find that a high-quality TRMS is essential to take advantage of the dispute resolution function of a controversy manager.